October, Motown Revue.

-The African American Voice: An Evening of Performance with Special Moments for Dr. Martin L. King, Jr. in January.
+January, The African American Voice: An Evening of Performance with Special Moments for Dr. Martin L. King, Jr.

-The Regional Celebration of African American Artists Exhibit, January through March.
+January - March, The Regional Celebration of African American Artists Exhibition.

-Dr. Teretha F. Harper Reader's Theater Voices of Freedom: Overcoming Barriers in May.
+May, Dr. Teretha F. Harper Reader's Theater Voices of Freedom: Overcoming Barriers.

-Little Free Library Project at five community sites and the Regional Arts Center, all year.
+All year, Little Free Library Project at five community sites and the Regional Arts Center.

 In 1999, TRAHC African American Committee (TAAC) was established in Texarkana, Texas.
 TAAC's mission is to tell the African American history, culture, and heritage through the performing and visual arts.
 The guiding principles are freedom, justice, peace, dignity, courage, civil rights, and achievements.

-In 2000, eight citizens started the work to create the TRAHC African American Outreach Committee.
-They were Ruth Ellen Whitt, TRAHC CEO; Brian Goesl, TRAHC Assistant CEO; Joyce Campbell, TRAHC Board Member, and Secretary; Nita Fran Hutcheson, TRAHC Marketing Director; Dr.George Bohmfalk, Marvin Brewster, Elaine Denmon, Edna Shepherd, and Rita Williams, TRAHC Board Members.
+In 2000, TRAHC officers and six board members started the work to create the TRAHC African American Outreach Committee (TAAOC).
+They were Ruth Ellen Whitt, TRAHC CEO; Brian Goesl, Community Development Director; Joyce Campbell, TRAHC Board Member, and Secretary; Nita Fran Hutcheson, TRAHC Marketing Director; Dr.George Bohmfalk, Marvin Brewster, Elaine Denmon, Edna Shepherd, and Rita Williams, TRAHC Board Members.

 Through the past twenty years, the TRAHC African American Committee's (TAAC) programs and services evolved and expanded.
 TAAC is a component of the Texarkana Regional Arts and Humanities Council, Incorporated (TRAHC, Inc.).